HibiscusMC/HMCCConverter/README.md

 HMCCConverter (HMCCC) is a discord bot that allows users to upload files that are in the format of CosmeticCore and MCCosmetics to turn them into HMCCosmetics.

+## Servers with the bot

+A hosted version of this bot can be used in the [Hibiscus Creative Studios Discord Server](https://discord.gg/pcm8kWrdNt).

+## Using the Bot

+You can do `/convert <originalCosmeticPlugin> <file> (forceslot)` command in discord to use the bot.
+The bot will then convert the file and send it to you.

 ## Running the bot

 To run the bot, ensure that you have Java 17 installed.
 Next, create `config.properties` inside the folder the jar is located and put: